bioinfo-pf-curie/nf-CRISPR/README.md

   --library                     Library type.
 See --libraryList for more information -profile                      Configuration profile to use.
 Can use multiple (comma separated)
-                                Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below)
+                                Configuration profile to use. test / conda / toolsPath / singularity / cluster (see below) Other options:

-Genome References:              If not specified in the configuration file or you wish to overwrite any of the references --fasta                       Path to Fasta reference (.fasta)

-Other options:
   --libraryList                 List the support CRISPR library designs --libraryDesign               Library design file (if not supported in --libraryList)